Should I publish negative results, or does this ruin my career?

 2. Saving inconclusive data in publicly accessible repositories to make them available to other scientists

-Since publishing inconclusive data may be tedious and considered “a waste of resources” (see above), it should be very easy and a standard procedure to save the data in publicly accessible repositories.
-To guarantee independence, the international scientific community should finance these through scientific societies and/or national and international funders.
+Since publishing inconclusive data may be tedious and considered “a waste of resources” (see above), it should be effortless and a standard procedure to save the data in publicly accessible repositories.

-Some repositories already exist – see here a list of repositories on the Nature website.
-Another example is arxiv.org, a repository for documents and papers rather than data itself, including unaccepted or unsubmitted manuscripts, PowerPoint presentations, etc. Unfortunately, repositories are often costly, and researchers are not incentivized to use them.
+Another example is arxiv.org, a repository for documents and papers rather than data, including unaccepted or unsubmitted manuscripts, PowerPoint presentations, etc. Unfortunately, repositories are often costly, and researchers are not incentivized to use them.

-3. Funders must oblige scientists to pre-register their studies and to make all data available (for example, in a publicly accessible repository or in a journal of the funder)
+3. Funders must oblige scientists to pre-register their studies and to make all data available (for example, in a publicly accessible repository or a journal of the funder)

 Finally, funders should take responsibility for providing a standardized procedure to pre-register all funded studies and oblige the researchers to publish all their negative findings or deposit them in a public repository.
 Some funders have already started their own academic journals to publish these negative findings.